N. Provisions

 The objective of the Company's capital management structure is to ensure sufficient liquidity to support its business, to ensure the Company's ability to continue as a going concern and provide adequate return to shareholders.

-The Company monitors capital and the long term cash flow requirements including externally imposed capital requirements of the business on the basis of the carrying amount of equity less cash and cash equivalents as presented on the face
+The Company monitors capital and the long term cash flow requirements including externally imposed capital requirements of the business on the basis of the carrying amount of equity less cash and cash equivalents as presented on the face.

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
-The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
+The

-Financial Risk Management Framework
+40 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES Financial Risk Management Framework

 Risk Exposures and Responses